Cosmetology Continuing Education Schools in Delaware

 Delaware does not currently require continuing education hours to renew your license.

-Hairdressers and cosmetologists in the District of Columbia earned an average salary of $35,000 in 2013, the most recent year for which there are statistics, according to O*Net.
+Hairdressers and cosmetologists in the District of Columbia earned an average salary of $31,510 in 2019.
 The more years of experience you have, and the more specialized skills you possess, the higher your income potential.
 Thus, taking continuing education courses can directly impact what you are able to earn.